helmutlutz/blog/docs/_posts/2023-02-14-phyrexia-all-will-be-one-sealed.markdown

 ## Lessons learned
 - Splashing
 	- Splashing needs some more lands apart from fetchlands.
-I never played splashed decks before, so I never bothered to so some research on splashing.
-One bad choice was to include my signature card (1, 1R, 1G).
-In order to cast that card consistently on curve, I would have needed 9 mountains (for a 75% chance).
+I splashed for my signature card (1, 1R, 1G), but in order to cast that card on curve, I would have needed 9 mountains (for a 75% chance), even better 10.
 A good article on why this was a bad idea can be found here: [To Splash or Not to Splash in Limited?][splashing-limited]
 		- As a rule of thumb, you want to have 4-5 lands for 1-2 colored spells (with only one colored mana), to consistently cast a spell "on curve"
 		- Splash only for cards with high converted mana cost
 		- Splash only for single colored-cards